Scripted/pandago/README.md

 heroku local
 ```

-Instead of running go-panda, you can also run the app directly using `go-panda`.
+Instead of running pandago, you can also run the app directly using `pandago`.

 ``` bash
 curl -i localhost:8080